Kelly McQueen: Charitable activities

 In 2010, McQueen founded The Global Surgical Consortium, a 501c3 non-profit organization and charity dedicated to providing the evidence and data required for the building of surgical infrastructure in low-income countries.
 In 2019, McQueen closed the 501c3 due to growth of similar organizations supporting Global Surgery efforts, and to focus her efforts on the global outreach efforts within the Department of Anesthesiology at the University of Wisconsin School of Medicine and Public Health.

 Author

 McQueen has authored numerous peer-reviews research and review articles, as well as two children's books: What's A Virus Anyway, published in 1990, and Let’s Talk Trash, published in 1992.
 In 1991, What's A Virus Anyway was awarded the Benjamin Franklin Children's Book Award.

-Awards

-In 1997, McQueen earned an award from the AOA Honor Medical Society.
-Later in 2010, McQueen earned the International College of Surgeons Surgical Volunteerism and Humanitarian Award from the International College of Surgeons.
-She also received the Arizona Medical Association Humanitarian Award in 2011 and the Colorado College Benezet Lifetime Achievement Award in 2012.
-In 2016, she received the University of Vermont College of Medicine Service in Medicine Award and later received the Nicholas M. Greene, M.D., Outstanding Humanitarian Contribution award in 2017.